Detroit AREA TALENT Fund

 • A current financial aid award letter showing your name or other documentation demonstrating evidence of need.

-• An active LinkedIn profile with your photo.
-If you need additional support, our team can help you.
-Please contact detroitreconnect@detroitchamber.com.
+• A LinkedIn profile with a photo.
+If you need additional support on this requirement, please contact detroitreconnect@detroitchamber.com.

 Applications are accepted on a rolling basis.